Migrate Citrix OrgID to new OrgID

 Citrix has created a migration order

 I had the misfortune of not saving my Service Principal password when I last created the Enterprise App for the Hosting Connection.
-Full-width image I had to create a new Client Secret in Azure and manually create the Hosting Connection.
+I had to create a new Client Secret in Azure and manually create the Hosting Connection.

 Machine Catalogs needed to be manually created, again with the same name as the existing, as they are MCS-created.
 For PVS-created Machine Catalogs use the code block below.